homurachan/Block-based-recontruction/README.md

 	5. 'cat ./to_add_star_metadata_v2.txt tmp.star >> final.star'

+	6. './check_sub_particle_position.py final.star 30 CAMERA_NX CAMERA_NY final_check.star' In case some sub-particles lie outside of the micrograph and induce "...particle lies completely outside of micrograph" error in relion.

-	The "final.star" can be used in relion 2 or 3 as "Refined particles STAR file" at "Particle extraction".
+	The "final_check.star" can be used in relion 2 or 3 as "Refined particles STAR file" at "Particle extraction".
 The rest is conventional way to do SPA.